brandlewco/jesserieser-hugo-cc/content/collections/popular-mechanics.md

   Selected by the 2022 American Photography Annual (AP 38) as one of the year’s best in editorial photography.
+collection_content: >-
+  Pictured is 72 year old James Strohle.
+Strohle is cofounder of People Unlimited, a community to inspire people to live infinite lifespans, in 1995, then added the nonprofit Coalition for Radical Life Extension (CRLE) in 2016.
+  A major goal of both organizations is to introduce the public to anti-aging developments so that when innovations come, they can be integrated into society as naturally as possible.⁠⁠

+  ⁠⁠

+  He’s bullish on senolytics, drugs that purge the body of deteriorating cells, and exosome treatments, which infuse the body with little packages of extracellular communication materials, usually from immortal stem cells.
+  Neither is approved by the U.S. Food and Drug Administration, but Strole says he feels like a teenager, living and working in the retirement paradise of Scottsdale, Arizona.⁠⁠

+  What happens if Strohle doesn’t make it?
+If his doctor says he’s got six weeks?
+“First I’d do everything to turn that around, but I would look then at staying alive on some level.
+I probably would look at Cryogenic freezing."⁠⁠
 collection_description_alignment: center
 slug: popular-mechanics-longevity
 collection_blocks: